PabloRees/South-African-crypto-market-prediction/Scripts/WriteUp.md

 *Standard error of target variable (ZARDiff) is 0.117*

 In the classification task no algorithm stands out as superior across all three tasks.
 What one algorithm gains in terms of accuracy over another it loses in precision or recall.
-This holds true accross both the training and test scores and the five and eight variable datasets.
+This holds true across the training and test scores and the five and eight variable datasets.
 In the regression task there is extreme uniformity within the test and training scores across both datasets.
-Together this indicates that the scores achieved in this round of ML may be a result of a specific distribution of the target variable instead of good quality training of the algorithms.
+Together this indicates that the scores achieved in this round of ML may be the result of a specific distribution of the target variable rather than well-trained algorithms.

 Investigation into the distribution of the categorical target variable indicates that this is true.
 52% of the categorical data lies in bin 4 (within half a standard deviation below the mean) and a further 16% lies in bin 5 (within half a standard deviation above the mean).
 Please see Figure 8.
 Thus, 68% of the data lies within half a standard deviation of the mean.
 For reference, the mean of the series is 0.000125 and the standard deviation is 0.117.
-The histogram of the continuous target variable indicates a similar situation - see Figure 9.
+The histogram of the continuous version of the ZAR-BTC variable indicates that a similar distribution exists in that series - see Figure 9.

 ![Figure 8](/Users/pablo/Desktop/Masters/Data_Science/19119461_Data_Science_Project/Images/ZARDiff_cat_hist.png)
 *Figure 8: Histogram of the categorical target variable*